megamsys/nilavu/README.md

 Nilavu is a [Rails 4.2.x](http://guides.rubyonrails.org/) ember.js browser based user interface for [Vertice - PaaS for the hosting industry](https://www.megam.io).

+# This project is actively developed in [gitlab.com](https://gitlab.com/megamsys/nilavu.git)

+This opensource repository will be refreshed periodically.
+Please watch this [thread](https://github.com/megamsys/nilavu/issues/1233) for updates.

 # I am an individual or enterprise that would like to manage our internal infrastructure

 1. Do you want to increase your efficiency in managing your infrastructure?